ApologiaDev/askfaithbot-tools/awssetup/README.md

 4. Create new key pair if there is none or you want a new one.
 Otherwise, choose an existing key pair.
 5. Use existing security group.
 6. In Network Settings, set the VPC to be the one you just created.
+7. Remember to add security groups for SSH, HTTP, HTTPS, and set source to be "0.0.0.0/0".
 7. Enable "Auti-assign public IP".
 Select both default security groups.
 6. Set storage to be 64GiB.
 7. In Storage (volumes), click "Advanced".
 Click "Show Details" in File systems